Nitrosamine impurities in medications: Guidance

 11. Nitrosamine risk assessment applicable to a drug product brought into Canada under the Special Access Program (SAP)

-MAHs are expected to conduct a thorough, robust risk assessment.
+MAHs are expected to conduct a thorough, robust risk assessment for the potential formation or presence of nitrosamine impurities.
 In Health Canada's letters dated October 2, 2019, and December 15, 2020, Health Canada shared some potential sources of nitrosamine impurities.
 Refer to number 29 for more information on risk factors and potential root causes for nitrosamine impurities.

 MAHs should prepare a report that includes considerations, steps, conclusions and a rationale.
 The report should clearly identify which nitrosamine(s) is (are) at risk of formation, if applicable.
 If it is concluded that a risk for the presence of nitrosamines is not identified, then confirmatory testing is not expected.

-If a risk of formation or presence of nitrosamines is identified, confirmatory testing should be carried out using appropriately validated and sensitive methods.
-If 1 or more nitrosamine impurities are detected at any level in an API or drug product, Health Canada must be informed immediately.
+If a risk of formation or presence of nitrosamines is identified, confirmatory testing should be carried out using appropriately validated and sensitive methods (refer to number 36).
+Following the completion of confirmatory testing of the drug product, Health Canada must be informed if the nitrosamine impurity is detected above the AI limit established by Health Canada or above the AI limit established using the CPCA (refer to number 24 and Appendix 4) if an AI limit has not been established by Health Canada.
 The reporting addresses are provided in number 15.

 Communications should be directed as follows: